 The Board is responsible for selecting its own nominees and recommending them for election by our stockholders.
 All director nominees then stand for election by our stockholders annually.
 The Board does not have a standing nominating committee or a charter that governs the director nomination process.
 The Board believes that the primary reason for creating a standing nominating committee is to ensure that candidates for independent director positions can be identified and their qualifications assessed under a process free from conflicts of interest with PECO.
-Because nominations for vacancies in independent director positions are handled exclusively by the independent directors, the Board has determined that the creation of a standing nominating committee is not necessary at this time.
+Because nominating committee is not necessary at this time.